Troop Beverly Hills: Reception

-Some critics called attention to Long’s comedic performance as one of the film’s strengths.
-Janet Maslin of The New York Times wrote, “‘Troop Beverly Hills’ is a one-idea movie, and the idea isn't new.
-But it isn't threadbare either, thanks to the indefatigable pluck of Shelley Long, who plays a spiritual sister to Private Benjamin”.
+Some critics called attention to Long's comedic performance as one of the film's strengths.
+Janet Maslin of The New York Times wrote, "Troop Beverly Hills is a one-idea movie, and the idea isn't new.
+But it isn't threadbare either, thanks to the indefatigable pluck of Shelley Long, who plays a spiritual sister to Private Benjamin".
+However, Gene Siskel of the Chicago Tribune called the film "a limp copy of Private Benjamin" and said that "Long is no [Goldie] Hawn when it comes to comedy."

 In the years since its release, the film has become a cult classic for its subtle feminist message and being illustrative of the 1980s, having gained newer audiences through repeat airings on Disney Channel in the 1990s.
-Writing for Elle in 2014, Elissa Strauss contended the film’s sympathy for its young protagonists, its refusal “to reduce the characters and setting down to a punch line,” and an “unrestrained celebration of girliness, glorious girliness” are precisely what has helped the film endure as a classic.
+Writing for Elle in 2014, Elissa Strauss contended the film's sympathy for its young protagonists, its refusal "to reduce the characters and setting down to a punch line", and an "unrestrained celebration of girliness, glorious girliness" are precisely what has helped the film endure as a classic.